 Infrastructure is technology: it’s the technology that can either permit bodies and minds to exist in different spaces – or bar that access.
 You can’t think about technology and disability without thinking about the structures – administrative, bureaucratic, and physical – that can either make it easy to be somewhere or not.

-The participants in Technology and Disability classes have expanded my idea of what counts as this subject matter and have assessed different facets of our campus through their own research projects.
+The participants in Technology and Disability classes have expanded my ideas of what counts as this subject matter and have assessed different facets of our campus through their own research projects.